neondatabase/website/content/docs/extensions/pgrag.md

 </InfoBlock>

-The `pgrag` is a set of extensions that support creating end-to-end Retrieval-Augmented Generation (RAG) pipelines without leaving `psql`.
+The `pgrag` extension and its accompanying model extensions are designed for creating end-to-end Retrieval-Augmented Generation (RAG) pipelines without leaving your SQL client.
 No programming languages or libraries are required.
-With functions provided by `pgrag`, you can build a complete RAG pipeline via SQL statements.
+With functions provided by `pgrag` and a Postgres database with `pgvector`, you can build a complete RAG pipeline via SQL.

 <Admonition type="info" title="Experimental Feature">
 The `pgrag` extension is experimental and actively being developed.
 Use it with caution as functionality may change.